Macmod/ldapx/README.md

 Each middleware is specified by a single-letter key (detailed below), and can be specified multiple times.
 For each type of middleware, the middlewares in the chain will be applied *in the order that they are specified* in the command.

 If `-ldaps` is specified, then the connection to the target will use LDAPS.
 This can come in handy if you must use a tool that doesn't support LDAPS.
+Use `-no-shell` if you don't want to interact with the shell to modify the settings on the fly.

 ## Examples